junxit/us-congress-bills-116/bill.md

 - **(7)** On November 3rd, 2019 a 24 year old man who authorities say was among masked Antifa supporters attacking conservatives at a June Demonstration in Portland, Oregon, was sentenced Friday to nearly six years in prison in connection with brutal assault.
 Gage Halupowski pleaded guilty to second-degree assault after authorities accused him of using a weapon against a conservative demonstrator who suffered blows to the head that the victim claims left him with a concussion and cuts that required 25 staples to close.
 - **(8)** On December 12, 2019, an assailant involved in the prolonged firefight in Jersey City, NJ, that left six people dead, including one police officer, was linked on Wednesday to the Black Hebrew Israelite movement, and had public anti-Semitic posts online, a law enforcement official said.
 - **(9)** On February 8, 2020, A gunman stormed a NYPD precinct after firing at police van, wounding 2.
 The police commissioner called the Bronx rampage an “assassination attempt,” on law enforcement.
+- **(10)** In August 2020, a juvenile armed with a semi-automatic rifle heeded the online call posted by a self-proclaimed militia group on Facebook to confront protestors in Kenosha, Wisconsin.
+He allegedly shot and killed two protestors and wounded a third.
+After the shootings, local police officers waved the alleged murderer through their lines, even after bystanders identified him as the shooter.
+The armed juvenile then traveled across State lines to his home.

 ## § 3.
 Definitions